ISO-TC211/XML-Best-Practice/README.md

 For the majority of ISO\/TC&nbsp;211 XML implementations the namespace URI looks like a URL but need not be resolvable.
 The URIs generally reflect the URL where the XML schemas are located, but truncated after the major revision number.
 An example of this would, for the yet to be developed, ISO&nbsp;19115-1&nbsp;Edition&nbsp;2 standard - Identifcation (nsp='mri'):<br/>
 URI https:\/\/schemas.isotc211.org\/xml\/19115\/-1\/2\/mri\/1; and<br/>
 URL https://schemas.isotc211.org/xml/19115/-1/2/mri/1.0/identification.xsd.<br/>
-Except where the name space has been adopted from a different domain (eg OGC) the nameSpace URI takes the form of:<br/>
+Except where the namespace has been adopted from a different domain (eg OGC) the nameSpace URI takes the form of:<br/>
 _https:\/\/schemas.isotc211.org\/\<format\>\/\<standardNumber\>\/-\<partNumber\>\/\<EditionNumber\>\/\<nsp\>\/\<majorRevionNumber\>_; and<br/>
 schema location takes the form of:<br/>
 _https:\/\/schemas.isotc211.org\/\<format\>\/\<standardNumber\>\/-\<partNumber\>\/\<EditionNumber\>\/\<nsp\>\/\<majorRevionNumber\>.\<minorRevisionNumber\>\/\<fileName\>_<br/>